aaronwhitesell/cspro-instrument-examples/README.md

 Small, focused examples using CSPro to develop CAPI applications

+## select-head

+* Written using CSPro 7.7
+* Demonstrate selecting head of household

 ## add-another

 * Written using CSPro 7.7
-* Demonstate prompting to add another household member
+* Demonstrate prompting to add another household member